CoryLHarris/COVIDtracker/README.md

 ## Sub-Heading ##
   >
 ## Summary ##
-  > Universal Travel is an application to integrate data sourced from many vendors into one easy to manage pricing tool.
-This saves time for travel booking as well as research for the travel enthusiast
+  > Covid tracking is an application to integrate data sourced from many reputable vendors into one easy data visualization tool.
+Thia allows easy access to factual data on the current state of the world by COVID 19 death, recovery and current active case stats.

 ## Problem ##
-  > Describe the problem your product solves.
+  > Misinformation in regards to COVID is causing many people to base important choices on false statistics or faulty data.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.

-## Quote from You ##
-  > A quote from a spokesperson in your company.

-## How to Get Started ##
-  > Describe how easy it is to get started.

-## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

-## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > This app is a way to quickly look at a country before travelling there to see its stats and know how COVID is impacting that area.